pachyderm/docs/content/latest/deploy-manage/deploy/prometheus/_index.md

 ---
 # metadata #
 title: Monitor with Prometheus
-description: Learn how to monitor a Pachyderm cluster using Prometheus.
+description: Learn how to monitor a MLDM cluster using Prometheus.
 date:
 # taxonomy #
 tags: